IzzybellaDu/GroundUp/README.md

 We believe that cities of the future are built by those who live and interact with them daily.
 Despite government projects impacting communities each year and issues with city infrastructure, there are currently very few ways to provide meaningful input.

-This inspired us to create **XXX**, a platform that allows residents to view, support, and propose projects that impact their neighborhoods.
+This inspired us to create **GroundUp**, a platform that allows residents to view, support, and propose projects that impact their neighborhoods.
 By making decision-making more transparent, communities can influence where taxpayer money is spent and ensure local priorities are heard.

 ## What It Does